Post liposuction massage

 You can expect this to be a good few weeks though.
 We often treat our clients with post liposuction massage for six to eight weeks following their procedure.

 How do you take care of yourself after liposuction?

 Swelling may be greater than it needs to be if you don’t wear your compression garment, or if you remove them too early.
 You need this pressure to help you heal.

 If you choose to have a post liposuction massage come along early.
 Check with your consultant, but some recommend it as soon as just a few days post surgery.
 The longer you wait, the more chance your body has to develop these fat lumps and pockets of fluid (seroma).

 I’m having laser lipo which I think is like liposuction.
 Is this lymph massage still recommended?

 We’d always recommend that you take the advice of your doctor about a postoperative massage, however, laser lipo or lipolysis as it is know is non-invasive, but it uses the heat from the laser to ‘melt’ away pockets of fat such as love handles and double chins.
 In this instance, your body is then left to metabolise (break this down) itself and expel it.
 For this reason we’d offer post treatment manual lymphatic drainage as this helps you deal with, and drive out toxins naturally.

 When should I start my post liposuction massage?

-Your surgeon will give you the best advice on this so be sure to ask and to get a sign off.
-However, most people tend to be told that 1 to 2 weeks following their operation is the best time to start coming.
+Your surgeon will give you the best advice on post liposuction care following your liposuction procedures so be sure to ask and to get a sign off.
+However, most people tend to be told anything from a few days to 2 weeks following their operation is the best time to start swelling reduction massage.
 We wouldn’t recommend you come within 3 days of your surgery.